desuwa/fourcat/README.md

 # 4cat
-Thread catalog generator for 4chan and other futaba style boards.
+4chan thread catalog generator.

 ## System requirements
-- Ruby 1.9.2 or better.
+- Ruby 1.9.2 or higher.
 - Gems
   - `htmlentities`
   - `daemons` if you want to use the provided daemonizer.
   - `erubis` for html output.
-  - `nokogiri` if you want RSS feeds.
+  - `nokogiri` with libxml 2.7.7 or higher.
 - A webserver, anything that can serve static files is fine.

 ## Usage